kobolt/pc20iii/README.md

 * By default expects BIOS ROM: cbm-pc10sd-bios-v4.38-318085-05-C72A.bin
 * Booting from floppy disk image or hard disk image should work.
 * Passthrough of RS-232 on COM1 to real serial TTY on host.
+* NE2000 compatible Ethernet card (DP8390) emulated at port 0x300 and IRQ 3.
+* Network emulated with internal stack supporting TCP and UDP connections.
+* IP addresses hardcoded to 10.0.0.1 for host/gateway and 10.0.0.2 for client.

 Information on my blog:
 * [Commodore PC 20-III Emulator](https://kobolt.github.io/article-232.html)